Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Results and Discussions

 The role of global predictive representation learning lies in its guidance for lessening the state-action exploration space $\mathcal{S}\times\mathcal{A}$.
 Trained by an auxiliary representation learning objective through SLT, the latent representations $h_t$ for decision-making would share the sequential consistent features conditioned on actions.
 It can discover the overall picture of Q-value and lessen state-action space, lifting the sample efficiency of policy $\pi$ simultaneously.
-Therefore, the improvement of driving policy is reflected in 1) better quantitative performance (Table \ref{table_4}, Table \ref{table_5}); 2) more diversified driving maneuvers to reach the destination.
-The former is counted on the fact that the global prediction guides the ego vehicle's policy to discover the advantageous regions of Q-value more efficiently.
+Therefore, the improvement of driving policy is reflected in 1) better quantitative performance (Table \ref{table_4}, Table \ref{table_5}); and 2) more diversified driving maneuvers to reach the destination.
+The former is counted on the fact that the global prediction guides the ego vehicle's policy to discover the advantageous regions of the Q-value more efficiently.
 The latter is inferred by the fact that there are possibly multiple optimal trajectories for driving maneuvers to reach the destination within close time steps.

-To further justify the former claim of Q-value efficiency, the Q-value after global prediction learning should be more separable with plain MST in the exploration space.
-Therefore, a PCA is conducted given the mean concatenate inputs for double Q-networks representing all possible explorations in $\mathcal{S} \times \mathcal{A}$ and mean of the matching Q-values.
-For visualization, the first two components of PCA as represented for the concatenate input by state and action.
-The results in Fig. \ref{fig:fig11} show a better separating capability of the proposed method with MST only, thus confirming the previous claim.
+To further justify the former claim of Q-value efficiency, the Q-value after global prediction learning (SLT) should be more separable from plain MST in the exploration space.
+Therefore, a PCA is conducted given the mean concatenate inputs for double Q-networks representing all possible explorations in $\mathcal{S} \times \mathcal{A}$ and the mean of the matching Q-values.
+The normalized first two components of PCA are represented for the concatenated input by state and action.
+To quantify the separability, we measure the $L_2$ distance between the Q-value groups ($25th-75th$ percentile) and the extremum.
+To further examine the mechanism of SLT, here we compare extra state representations of 1) CNN: rasterized BEV images encoded through CNNs; 2) Neighbor: vectorized trajectories of the ego vehicle and neighbors.
+Table \ref{table-vi} clearly reflects an overall improvement of separability ($10.8\%-26.6\%$), as well as the lifting of Q-values after adding global prediction learning (SLT) to each state representation.
+Qualitative results in Fig. \ref{fig:fig11} show a better-separating capability of the proposed method